Carroll Street Bridge: History

 In 1971 the New York City government decided to permanently close the Carroll Street Bridge.
 At the time, there was a steady decline in the use of the Gowanus Canal, and the city did not have sufficient funds to operate the bridge.
 The span was only being used by 2,600 cars a day, but had to open twice a day on average.
 Initially scheduled to be closed on May 28, 1971, the span's closure was later delayed to June 25, and the control station was boarded up.
 Following protests from residents, the city decided to reopen the Carroll Street Bridge the following month.
 In 1974, the bridge was closed again for emergency repairs after a mechanical failure left the span in the open position.

 Another incident in 1985 or 1986 caused the Carroll Street Bridge to be stuck in the open position for several years.
 During this time, the bridge was used as a filming location for the 1985 movie Heaven Help Us.
-The bridge was designated an official New York City landmark in 1987, with the New York City Landmarks Preservation Commission calling it "rare and unusual".
+The bridge was designated an official New York City landmark in 1987, with the New York City Landmarks Preservation Commission (LPC) calling it "rare and unusual".
 The restored bridge was reopened on September 24, 1989.
 It was subsequently repaired again in 2011.
 After being damaged during Hurricane Sandy in 2012, the Carroll Street Bridge was repaired the following year.

+The bridge was closed to traffic at the end of 2020.
+To stabilize the bridge during the Gowanus Canal cleanup project, engineers drilled pipe piles during the early 2020s.
+The bridge was closed indefinitely in June 2021, after damage was discovered during the Gowanus Canal cleanup project; the damage was limited to the foundations, rather than the superstructure and deck, so the LPC did not need to oversee the repairs.
+As of October 2025, the bridge is expected to reopen in Spring 2026.